 The American University in Cairo values and supports a culture of research, innovation, original thought, and knowledge-sharing.
-The Grant Award for the Disciplines, featured in the closing session of the annual Research and Creativity Convention, is a recognition of an academic department or program that advances undergraduate students original research and creative work.
+The RCC Grant Award for the Disciplines, featured in the closing session of the annual Research and Creativity Convention, is a recognition of an academic department or program that advances undergraduate students’ original research and creative work.

 All disciplines (departments or degree-offering programs) are eligible for the award.

-Sponsored by the Office of the Provost, the prize is a formal recognition at the Research and Creativity Convention and a grant award of $25,000 (the equivalent paid in Egyptian pounds), to be used to further undergraduate research, innovation, and creative activities.
+Sponsored by the Office of the Provost, the prize is a formal recognition at the Research and Creativity Convention and an award of $25,000 (the equivalent paid in Egyptian pounds), divided as follows:

 The applications are expected to detail the following: